Transparent dark purple Insurte logo

 What is the rejection rate for Croatia visas?

-Croatia is a newer member of the Schengen area, so official data hasn’t quite yet been reported by the EU.
+Croatia is a newer member of the Schengen area, so official data hasn’t yet been reported by the EU.
 With that being said, many rejections occur due to incomplete applications or insufficient proof of financial means.

-Keep in mind that these rates change regularly and also depend on a large variety of factors, including the type of visa, seasonality, and more.
+Keep in mind that rates change regularly and also depend on a large variety of factors, including the type of visa, seasonality, and more.

 What is the processing time for a Croatia visa?